|

 Circle.

-The view on this page, through the front window, shows
+The view on this page, through a front window, shows

-another car just ahead and an outbound train approaching not far from
+another car just ahead and an outbound train approaching.
+The subway portal and Kenmore station

 is in the background.

-In addition to the Green Line, there is also a short light rail route
+In addition to the Green Line, there is also a short trolley route

-known as the Mattapan High Speed Line.
+known as the Mattapan-Ashmont Line.
 It serves as an

 extension to the Ashmont Branch of the Red Line subway, and has no